vinayrnair/ESP32-DHT22-Sensors/Readme.md

 Getting the ESP32 library installed has been a pain for me with the dreadful "Tool xtensa-esp32-elf-gcc is not available for your operating system".
 This is now documented as an issue on https://github.com/espressif/arduino-esp32/issues/2651.
 After some frustration, I just chucked raspberry pi and used a windows machine, installed Arduino IDE there and the code worked as a breeze.

 ### IOT Platform
-I tried my hand on MQTT using Rotoron's code (mentioned below).
-But I found it difficult to understand how to bring the data to an IOT cloud from where I could create event and further take action based on that.
-I put the entire blame on myself and my lack of programming skills. :) Dave's github gives a very clear explanation on how to use Adafruit IO which I found very easy to use.
+I succesfully used MicroPython, MQTT to power the ESP32 and DHT22 and got the data on a webserver using Rotoron's code .
+I would highly recommend his site as it is really easy to follow and fun.
+You can find it here: https://www.rototron.info/raspberry-pi-esp32-micropython-tutorial/.
+But I didnt find a solution on how to bring the data to an IOT cloud from where I could create event and further take action based on that.
+I put the entire blame on myself and my lack of programming skills. :) Fortunately, Dave's github gives a very clear explanation on how to use Adafruit IO which I found very easy to use.

 ### Erroneous values from DHT22
 This is also a known fact that DHT22 sometimes can give wrong values.
 I would get 6 figure values for both Temp and Humidity.
 I can of course put a condition to ignore any value more than 100% (impossible to get rain within the room).
 I am too lazy to do that and of course with a 10mins data entry, I am ok to get this one time erroneous value which will get corrected in the next 10mins